-Government assistance in the amount of \$97,264 has been deducted from exploration and evaluation expenditures on the statement of operations during the year ended October 31, 2015 (2014 - \$nil).
+No government assistance has been deducted from exploration and evaluation expenditures on the statement of operations during the year ended October 31, 2016 (2015 - \$97,264).
 There are no unfulfilled conditions or contingencies attached to the government assistance that has been recognized.